Constable Studer

-Constable Studer (Wachtmeister Studer) is a 1939 Swiss crime film directed by Leopold Lindtberg and starring Heinrich Gretler, Adolf Manz and Anne-Marie Blanc.
+Constable Studer (German: Wachtmeister Studer) is a 1939 Swiss crime film directed by Leopold Lindtberg and starring Heinrich Gretler, Adolf Manz and Anne-Marie Blanc.
 The film is based on a novel by Friedrich Glauser.
-It was followed by a sequel Madness Rules in 1947 with Gretler reprising his role.

-It was shot at the Rosenhof Studios in Zürich over the summer of 1939.
+Set in 1930s Switzerland, it follows Studer as he investigates a death in woodland.
+It was followed by Matto regiert (1947), which also starred Gretler as Studer.

 Synopsis

-A policeman is not convinced that the prime suspect in a murder case is realty guilty and so decides to reinvestigate the case, despite the lack of co-operation from locals.
+Set in 1930s Switzerland, the film follows Constable Studer as he investigates the death of Wendelin Witschi, whose body is found in woodland.
+As Studer takes over the case, it is unclear whether Witschi died by manslaughter, murder or suicide.